md-adil/browser-storage/README.md

 // setting value
 config.name = "Hello"

-// by default it save data to the cache only and update to native storage in next event loop.
+// By default it save data to the cache only and update/serialize data in next event loop.

 // getting value
 config.name // "hello"
-// you can get config.name again and again it wont request to native storage and deserialize instead it will cache data
+// you can get config.name again and again it won't request to storage or deserialize, instead it will get data from then cache only

-console.log([...Store.keys(config)])
+[...Store.keys(config)] // ["name"]
-// by default Store.keys return generators you need to spread it to use
+// Store.keys return generators, you need to spread it to use as an array.

-Object.fromEntries(config) // {name: "Hello"}
+Object.fromEntries(config) // { name: "Hello" }
+// or
-Store.values(config) // {name: "Hello"}
+Store.values(config) // { name: "Hello" }

 // deleting
-delete config.name //
+delete config.name
 config.name // undefined

+// clearing all the data
+Store.clear(config) // length of cleared items;

-// can support any serializable data config.users = [{ name: 'Hello' }]
+// can support any serializable data

+config.users = [{ name: 'Hello' }]
 config.users // [{ name: 'Hello' }]